Hiswe/hiswe.github.io/source/_posts/10-vue-the-webby-framework.md

 You won't need to take care about bindings or `this` in your template, Vue will do it for you 😮 And they make **updating the state as simple as assigning a value to the state object** 😲 The one thing we have done since ever 🤤

-It may looks like more code to write, but I found it more obvious to read:
+It may look like more code to write, but I found it more obvious to read:
 Need a computed property? write this in the `computed` key of your component

 And if you're a fan of [functional components](https://vuejs.org/v2/guide/render-function.html#Functional-Components) Vue supports them.